Zlobin/es-ajax/README.md

   });
 ```

-:TODO
 Middleware is the programming pattern of providing hooks with a resume callback.
 It will be calling before a request was sent.
 It is able to cancel request, change URL and headers before sending.
 May be used, for instance, when you want to use some cache library, allow only some http-methods, like GET and POST, for instance.

 Some examples:
 ```js
 var cache = function(next) {
   var response = null;